Last updated on 2026-01-21

 Featured Experiences

-• Hands-on experience through lab exercises and clinical practice.
+- Extensive hands-on experience through lab exercises and clinical practice

-• Outreach opportunities in various healthcare environments, including long-term care homes and sports clinics.
+- Outreach opportunities to work with various populations, including long-term care residents and athletes

 Career Options

-Graduates of the Massage Therapy program can pursue a variety of career paths in Canada, including:
+Graduates of the Massage Therapy program can pursue a variety of career opportunities in Canada, including:

-• Private Practice Owner: Establish and manage a personal massage therapy practice, offering services to a diverse clientele.
+- Private Practice Owner: Establish and manage a personal massage therapy practice, offering specialized services to clients.

-• Spa or Resort Therapist: Provide relaxation and therapeutic massage services in luxury settings, catering to clients seeking stress relief and rejuvenation.
+- Massage Therapist in Spas and Wellness Centers: Offer relaxation and therapeutic massage services in a spa environment, catering to clients seeking stress relief and rejuvenation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.